-Most people would agree that 2016 was an unpredictable year to say the very least.
-Amongst all the unexpected occurrences, one of the most poignant events, for me, was Facebook’s move to combat ‘fake news’ articles on the social network.
+Most people would agree that 2016 was an unpredictable year to say the least.
+Amongst all the surprises came Facebook’s move to combat so-called ‘fake news’ articles on their site.

 Among the financiers of the Poynter Institute are Google, The Bill Gates Foundation and George Soros’ Open Society Foundations.
 Needless to say, these organisations are funded by some of the most powerful and influential people on the planet.

-This calls into question the impartiality of the Poynter Institute, whilst highlighting a greater concern for not only freedom of speech, but fair and balanced political discourse.
+This calls into question the impartiality of these organisations, whilst highlighting a greater concern for not only freedom of speech, but fair and balanced political discourse.
 Is it a wise idea to put control of the transmission of information on Facebook into the hands of such a small minority that may have a prescribed political agenda?

-It wasn’t until I examined both sides of the argument in depth that I realised that in certain cases, what might be deemed as fake news to one person, may be a credible source to another person.
-This all depends on your worldviews and what media channels and narratives you have been exposed to.
-In other words, what is considered as fake news is often a subjective phenomenon.
+It wasn’t until I examined both sides of the argument in depth that I realised that in certain cases, what might be deemed as fake news to one person, might be a credible source to another person.
+This all depends on your worldviews and what narratives you have been exposed to.
+In other words, what is considered as fake news is often a subjective phenomenon in this post-truth world we live in today.

 For me, the most questionable element of the fake news trend is how it surfaced in such quick succession.
 From my recollection, fake news articles have been a problem since the early days of the web.
 Why only recently has mainstream media decided to feature it is a headline?
 Did the sequence of political upsets in 2016 prompt these actions to be taken?

 The fake news hysteria that has been heavily pushed by the establishment media has only resulted in panic, confusion and uncertainty.
-It is often in these times of panic, confusion and uncertainty that irrational decisions are made.
-These decisions often bring with them unintended consequences and mistakes.
+It is in these times of panic, confusion and uncertainty that irrational decisions are made.
+These decisions often bring with them unintended consequences.

 The democratic ideals of western civilisation are supposed to support free speech and autonomy amongst individuals.
 Hence, we have always used our own better judgement to identify whether a news source on the web is trustworthy and credible; but now it appears that the choice will be made for us when using the world’s largest social network.